 Revealing Britain's future engineers

-Primary 6 pupils from 50 schools throughout Glasgow, Renfrewshire and Dunbartonshire are taking their first steps towards a career in engineering by competing in an event organised by SETPOINT Scotland, based at the University of Glasgow.
-The Regional Final of the Junior Engineers for Britain 2005 K'NEX Challenge will be held at Glasgow College of Nautical Studies on Tuesday 23rd May 2006.
+Primary 6 pupils from 60 schools throughout Glasgow, Renfrewshire and Dunbartonshire are taking their first steps towards a career in engineering by competing in an event organised by SETPOINT Scotland, based at the University of Glasgow.
+The Regional Final of the Young Engineers for Britain K'NEX Challenge 2006 will be held at Glasgow College of Nautical Studies on Tuesday 23rd May 2006.
 To get to this level, the teams have already competed within their own school and also against other primaries in their learning community.

 In the run up to this year's Regional Final, Science and Engineering Ambassadors have worked with primary pupils and teachers, while secondary schools have hosted the heats.
 The benefits have been stronger links all round and increased awareness of science and technology programmes running in primary schools.

 For more information please contact the University of Glasgow Media Relations Office on 0141 330 3535 or email Pressoffice@gla.ac.uk